Welcome to Computer Vision & Spatial AI Lab

 Current focus

-- 3D segmentation and reconstruction
+- Medical segmentation and 3D reconstruction

-- Physics-informed and simulation-aware learning
+- Physics-informed and hyperspectral AI

 Contact Us